What Causes a Popcorn Ceiling To Crack, Peel, Bubble or Fall Off?

 Buildings all go through normal wear and tear over the years.
 With older buildings, it is common to find small cracks in the ceilings, walls, or even the floors.
 The foundation of houses settles over time.
 When this natural settling happens, it can cause some cracks to form.

 This is a normal process, but it may be a good idea to have it inspected by a professional.
-Older popcorn ceilings may contain asbestos, so even natural cracks could become a serious problem.
+Older popcorn ceilings may contain hidden dangerous like asbestos, so even natural cracks could become a serious problem.